 During Lent term, students take two modules chosen from a range of module options.
 Some are shared with different MPhils (e.g. ELAC) and other Departments/Faculties/Centres within the University, such as the Centre of Latin American Studies or the Faculty of English.
+Students must choose two modules, and at least one must be from the Film module list (i.e. students may not choose two modules listed under the ELAC MPhil list unless they have written consent from the Course Director).
 The list of modules can change from year to year depending on the availability of academic staff.
 Students attend weekly group seminars led by the module convener.
 Module seminars are 1.5 to 2 hours per session.